celestelayne/fantastic-octo-guide/03-virtual-augmented-reality/README.md

 ## WebAR

+There are three types of tracking in augmented reality that allow us to place digital content in different environments.
+1. Image Tracking
+2. Location Based
+3. Marker Tracking

+Let's set up the environment for a standard augmented reality application and then look at each type of tracking separately.

 ### Create an HTML Structure

 In the index.html, add the A-Frame and ar.js scripts just before the closing head tag.
 These scripts contain the code that will allow you to add the augmented reality functionality to this tab.